boxing/boxrec/README.md

 <a name="globalIdInconsistencies">**Why is there global ID and ID?**</a>

 I took the safe approach and assumed that there may be some difference between the two.
-There doesn't seem to be but better safe than sorry.

 <a name="isUsingThisSoftwareLegal">**Is using this software legal?**</a>